trleahy/spotifyWidget/README.md

 # SpotifyWidget
 A widget for OBS that displays the currently playing song on Spotify.
+It supports both compact and full-screen layouts, with optional album art and customizable duration.

 ## URL Parameters

 The widget supports several URL parameters for customization:

 ### style
-Controls the visual appearance of the widget corners and album art.
+Controls the visual appearance and layout of the widget.
-- `style=1` (default): Rounded corners
+- `style=1` (default): Rounded corners, compact layout
-- `style=2`: Square/sharp corners
+- `style=2`: Square/sharp corners, compact layout
+- `style=3`: Full-screen layout with blurred background

 ### hideAlbumArt
 Hides the album art and expands the song info area.